racket/racket7/racket/src/cs/README.txt

    schemify

-Each of those layers is implemented in a sibling directory of this one, except that "schemify" is a subdirectory of this one.
+Each of those layers is implemented in a sibling directory of this one.
 Each layer is expanded (using "expander", of course) and then compiled to Chez Scheme (using "schemify") to implement Racket.

 The fully expanded form of each layer must not refer to any functionality of previous layers.
 For example, the expander "thread"